NewMexicoKid/vimrc/README.md

 [vim](http://vim.org) is a fantastic moded text editor.
 In addition to being the best editor for editing code, it can easily also be used for writing notes, prose or fiction, especially when combined with [markdown](https://daringfireball.net/projects/markdown/) (a simple mark-up language) and [pandoc](http://pandoc.org) (a multi-platform tool that can be used to convert markdown text files into many different formats, including Microsoft Word, OpenOffice/LibreOffice odt, epub, etc).

-I use this under ubuntu Linux and on Windows 7 via [cygwin](https://www.cygwin.com/).
+I use this under ubuntu Linux (including on ChromeOS) and on Windows 7 via [cygwin](https://www.cygwin.com/).

 ## Plugins I currently use